dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/basic-spa-primevue.md

 ### Notes
 - Keep global PrimeVue config minimal.
 Import individual components locally until we add more widgets.
-- No styling frameworks beyond what's essential for PrimeVue icons.
+- Use PrimeFlex for layout/spacing; avoid custom CSS.
 - This doc defines only the baseline.
 Widgets/CRUD come later.
 - npm-first project structure with UI at root level, backend in `backend/` subdirectory.
 - Uses concurrently to run both servers from single npm command.